 BLOCKYARD_API_URLThe server’s internal API URL (used for runtime package installs and credential exchange)

-When [openbao] is configured, workers also receive:
+When [vault] is configured, workers also receive:

 VariableValue

-VAULT_ADDRThe OpenBao server address (from [openbao] address)
+VAULT_ADDRThe vault server address (from [vault] address)

 Security model#